Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/07-GPO-Security-Policies/IV. GPO-Backup-Export.md

 <img width="1920" height="909" alt="Context Menu Showing 'Back Up All' Option" src="https://github.com/user-attachments/assets/04bfa784-43d4-4383-a72e-7a563973bf7d" /><br />

-3. In the backup dialog, I specified the location for the backup files (e.g., `F:\CHEEE\Administrator`) and added a description to help identify the backup.
+3. In the backup dialog, I specified the location for the backup files (i.e., `F:\CHEEE\Administrator`) and added a description to help identify the backup.

 4. I clicked the **Back Up** button to start the process.